Claiming EYPP and DAF

 Early Years providers can download an application form using the link below:

-Please note that this form needs to be completed with parents and carers and sent to Management Information with a copy of the latest DLA awards notice.
+Please note that this form needs to be completed with parents and carers and emailed to Early Years Management Information at firstname.lastname@example.org with a copy of the latest DLA awards notice.
 The awards notice needs to cover the term in which the application is made.

 The Disability Access Funding is payable as an annual lump sum per eligible child.